"Then I'll huff, and I'll puff, and I'll blow your house in.” ~The Big Bad Wolf

 B- Backtrack to the primary emotion

 Anger is always a secondary emotion.
 It’s the warning light that says something isn’t quite right.
 There is a root cause: injustice, hurt, frustration, insecurity, unmet need or expectation, jealousy, envy, or bitterness.
-Why are you angry?
+What is the real emotion?

 C- Consider the cause